Sowmo0509/10ms_rag/README.md

 4. Filter results above threshold (0.1 for Bengali optimization)
 5. Return relevant contexts for answer generation

-### Meaningful Comparison and Vague Query Handling

-**Q: How do you ensure that the question and the document chunks are compared meaningfully?
-What would happen if the query is vague or missing context?**
+## Q: How do you ensure that the question and the document chunks are compared meaningfully?
+What would happen if the query is vague or missing context?

 **Answer:**